Oct 06, 2024

 Transfer credit will be granted when a course applies to the certificate or degree program.

-• Credits earned at a college that has a current articulation agreement with SUNY Broome Community College may also transfer to SUNY Broome Community College.
+• Credits earned at other institutions with which the College has a current articulation agreement may also be transferred to SUNY Broome Community College.

 Transfer Credit Appeal Process